abogo-nono/abogo-nono/README.md

 ### 💭 Quote of the Day

-*"Code is like humor.
-When you have to explain it, it's bad."* - Cory House
+*"The best way to predict the futures is to code it!"* - ABOGO Lincoln

 ### 🙏 Thank You for Visiting!